egymgmbh/microservice-gateway/README.md

 The Project also includes YAML-Files to run everything on a Kubernetes Cluster.

+## Used Technologies
+The Project makes use of the these technologies:
+* nginx
+* Kubernetes
+* Docker
+* YAML
+* HTML
+* Bootstrap
+* JavaScript, JQuery
+* Server Side Includes
+* PHP

+## Credits
-The Project was created in September 2016 as part of the eGym 10 % Week.
+The Project was created in September 2016 as part of [eGym's 10 % Week](https://github.com/egymgmbh).